uv-cpp/s3client/doc/docs/custom_request.markdown

 is the generation and parsing of XML text in addition to S3v4 signing.
-However, client code will most likely need to translate from the returned objects to their own domain-specific internal representation and it might therefore be easier to just parse the XML directly.
+However, client code will most likely need to translate from the returned objects to their own domain-specific internal representation and it might therefore be easier to just parse the XML directly instead of mapping XML constructs to pre-defined C++ structs.

 Any of the requests listed [here](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Operations_Amazon_Simple_Storage_Service.html) can be sent using this library by: